henrythasler/cloud-osmdata/UPGRADE.md

 POSTGIS_HOSTNAME| (get **internal** IP-address or hostname from EC2)

 9. Hit `Submit`
-10. Go to the Batch Dashboard and wait until the job finishes.
+10. Go to the Batch Dashboard and wait until the job finishes (1h 45min).

 ## Postprocessing